doekman/doekman.github.io/_drafts/Only-my-warnings.md

 > out that a clean checkout produces loads of warnings when building!
 >
 > But you can't fix <span style="font-style:normal">😢</span> those warnings.
 You, the super star programmer™ (whose boss is getting
-> paid big dollars for high quality, virtually bug-free software), cannot get rid of those pesty lines of inability…
+> paid big dollars for high quality, virtually bug-free software), cannot get rid of those pesky lines of inability…
 >
 > For starters, why judge those warnings in the first place.
 You're just the new guy, you don't want to get into any trouble.
 Also,
 > by solving warnings, you may introduce new bugs (even though your super competent, after all it's just a matter of probability).